veviego/Twitter/README.md

 * [x] User can unretweet using the same retweet button in either the timeline or detial view
 * [x] Favorite and rewteet buttons change color when such actions are taken or have been previously taken
 * [x] Button statuses are up to date in both the detail view (modal) and timeline regardless of where the button was pressed
+* [x] When replying to a tweet the user's cursor is automatically set after the @username required

 ## Video Walkthrough